Femto15-co/Performance-Management-System/readme.md

 # Performance Management Application

-Performance Management is an application developed by [Femto15](http://femto15.com)
+Performance Management is an application developed by [Femto15](http://femto15.com) Team.
+PMS is meant for organizations to give them the ability to assess the performance of their employees.
+The application is divided into Four modules:

-## Official Documentation
+* Report generation
+* Bonuses
+* Defects (hope you won't have to use that module)

-## Contributing
+## Installation

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Performance Management System (PMS for short) is an open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).